 Certain exceptions or exemptions apply, including methods for which the TCEQ does not offer accreditation.
 For specific requirements and details, see 30 TAC Chapter 25, Subchapter A: www.tceq.texas.gov/goto/view-30tac.
-For more general information on the TCEQ NELAP program, please visit www.tceq.texas.gov/agency/qa/env_lab_accreditation.html.
+For more general information on the TCEQ NELAP program, please visit a list of currently.accredited.laboratories.and current fields of accreditationb.